ucdavis/ecs132/Hwk/Hwk2.md

 We have tags numbered 1,2,...,m.
 We keep choosing tags at random, with replacement, until we accumulate a sum of at least k.
-We wish to find the probability that it takes us s tag draws to achieve thi.s
+We wish to find the probability that it takes us s tag draws to achieve this.

 Write a function with call form